 There are several challenges surrounding user-space power control ranging from hardware issues to security which we have discussed in the previous sections.
-Currently, existing SoCs have to be carefully analyzed and possibly changes must be made to kernels in order to work around hardware limitations.
-Unfortunately, user-space power control is not even an after thought in architecture and operating systems.
+Currently, existing SoCs have to be carefully analyzed and possibly changes

 RPX - our prototype processor - allowed us to re-map frequency- and voltage-registers into user-space.
 Other architectures may require privileged instructions to set register values.
 On RPX - for example - clock gating requires privileged instructions.
 To fully exploit clock gating on RPX we would need to run our applications in privileged-mode along side with the kernel.